ecohydro/maize-Toff/README.md

 # maize-Toff
-Repo for modeling analysis of of maize yield variability and tradeoffs between yield and crop failure.
+Repo for modeling analysis of maize yield variability and tradeoffs between yield and crop failure.

 ## Research questions
 1. What are the tradeoffs between yield (i.e. cultivar or variety selection), planting date, and crop failure?